noahehall/nodeproto/packages/lib/esproto/README.md

-# esproto: esbuild management by @nodeproto
+# esproto: esbuild plugins by @nodeproto